 “You are the average of the five people you most associate with” – Tim Ferriss.

-As you meet new people, your personality grows and it will have better online footprint ultimately resulting in a better personal online brand.
+As you meet new people, your personality grows.
+It will have a better online footprint, ultimately resulting in a better personal online brand.

 9. Keep the right people around